profezzorn/ProffieOSDocs/USB-connection-issues.md

 If you need to buy a new cable, I recommend buying one that is USB-IF certified.

-Once you have verified that the board shows up properly, proceed to [[Where's my Port?]].
+Once you have verified that the board shows up properly, proceed to [Where's my Port?](Where's-my-Port?.md).